 What is cash value life insurance?

-The cash value of life insurance is the portion of a permanent life insurance policy that functions as a tax-deferred savings account.
+The cash value of life insurance is the portion of a permanent life insurance policy that may experience tax-deferrable growth over time.
 The term “cash value life insurance” can refer to any life insurance policy that includes this feature.
 Unlike the death benefit, which your beneficiaries get when you die, the cash value of your policy can be used while you’re alive.

 How does your life insurance policy earn cash value?